DevMahmoud10/DevMahmoud10/README.md

 Experienced in developing and integrating machine learning-based systems.
 interested in building scalable web apps and mission-critical systems using open source tools, agile methodologies.

-In my free time, I spend a lot on reading, blogging, and exploring new technologies.
+:metal: In my free time, I spend a lot on reading, blogging, and exploring new technologies.

 - 🌱 I'm currently focusing on be a certified AWS ML specilialist.
 - 👯 I co-organizing meetups to talk about ML & DS topics and apply them in practical sessions.
-- 👯 I'm looking to collaborate with other developers and content creators.
+- :two_men_holding_hands: I'm looking to collaborate with other developers and content creators.
 - 🔭 I'm currently working on my side project to hack my way in new areas!